Amador Co. Deputies Searching For Man Accused Of Assaulting Ex-Girlfriend, Friend With Baseball Bat

 A Facebook post from the Amador County Sheriff’s Office says deputies responded early Saturday to Plymouth following reports from a woman saying her ex-boyfriend — armed with a gun and bat — entered her home and attacked her and her friend.

-The suspect, identified as River Pines resident David Axel Carlson, 34, left the scene before law enforcement arrived, the news release said, and is believed to be driving a 2004 grey lifted Dodge 2500 pickup truck.
+The suspect, identified as River Pines resident David Axel Carlson, 34, left the scene before law enforcement arrived, the news release said, and is believed to have been driving a 2004 grey lifted Dodge 2500 pickup truck with a California license plate number TWNRIVS.

+On Sunday, the sheriff’s office said deputies located Carlson’s Dodge pickup which they determined was not used during the crime.
+Investigators also towed the truck he reportedly used during the crime.